jveens/black_white_blog/_posts/2016-05-17-simple-scene-three-js.markdown

 I've split up this tutorial to make it a bit easier to follow:

-- <strong>Part 1 will be about creating a scene and placing the object in the scene</strong>
+<strong>- Part 1 will be about creating a scene and placing the object in the scene</strong><br>
-- <strong>Part 2 will be about styling and animating the scene</strong>
+<strong>- Part 2 will be about styling and animating the scene</strong>

 ### LETS GET STARTED